KennethLangedal/DPA25_CUP/exercise_sheet_2_5/README.md

 # Optional Homework 2.5

-## NB: This repository could change until the 14th of May

 Matrix multiplication is a fundamental operation in linear algebra with widespread applications in mathematics, computer science, physics, and engineering.
 Most notably, matrix multiplication is the core computation of virtually every machine learning model.

 For the second **optional** homework, you should write a shared memory parallel implementation of matrix multiplication.
 You can assume that the **A**, **B**, and **C** matrices are all size $n \times n$.
 Recall that the computation for each element $C_{ij}$ is equal to $\sum_{k=0}^{n - 1}A_{ik}B_{kj}$.
 See the image below for clarification.